-Only those seniors who have met all credit requirements, have passed the writing section of the Georgia High School Graduation Test, and have paid fines and debts to the school will be allowed to participate in the Graduation Exercises.
+Only those seniors who have met all credit requirements, attendance requirements, and have paid fines and debts to the school will be allowed to participate in the Graduation Exercises.
 Exceptions may be made for students with an IEP.

 Recognition will be awarded to students during graduation exercises for: